Social Media in Employer Branding Communication

 Answering these questions in a non-corporate style, in a candid manner goes a long way… A great method to connect with real people is to have real people speak on behalf of the employer, so post pictures and videos of team-building events, community service, and employee achievements.

 4G- Employee Generated Content

 When it comes to social media, corporate language can come across as impersonal and cold.
 However, as an employer, your image is the product you’re selling to potential candidates.
 To continue with this metaphor, when making a significant purchase, do you solely rely on corporate marketing materials, or do you also take into account customer reviews and testimonials?
 Real people are often considered a more trustworthy source of information.
 In the case of choosing an employer, this decision has a significant impact on people’s lives.
 So, imagine yourself in the candidate’s shoes and ask yourself, what would attract you to a potential employer?

 While creating content that answers the candidate’s questions, it’s important to ensure diversity representation based on various factors, such as gender, tenure, nationality, and lifestyle, among others, that align with your hiring requirements.
 Additionally, your video/image/text content should be realistic and humanized to avoid being cringeworthy.
 To achieve this, consider who represents your employer persona the best or who would make the most charismatic role model for young talent.
 Employees involved in content creation should receive adequate training in writing, shooting, public speaking, etc. This not only promotes a sustainable, realistic, and people-oriented content strategy but also provides:

 - Development opportunity for employees

 - More shares through employees’ network

-Let’s circle back to the definition of “social” media: It is social because it goes both ways, it is interactive.
+Let’s circle back to the definition of “social” media: It is “social” because communication goes both ways -it is interactive.
 This is your time to shine.
 Time to show that you are more than a company or employer.
 People belong in communities, not companies.
 Make that felt in your posts by trying to…

 - Respond to likes/reactions & comments